WebAssembly/design/FAQ.md

    deterministic as possible (and should be the same on every architecture, a stronger form of the portability requirement stated above).

-LLVM IR was designed for use primarily as an offline compiler.
-It is meant to make compiler optimizations easy to implement, and to represent the constructs and semantics required by C, C++, and other languages on a large variety of operating systems and architectures.
+LLVM IR is meant to make compiler optimizations easy to implement, and to represent the constructs and semantics required by C, C++, and other languages on a large variety of operating systems and architectures.
 This means that by default the IR is not portable (the same program has different representations for different architectures) or stable (it changes over time as optimization and language requirements change).
 It has representations for a huge variety of information that is useful for implementing mid-level compiler optimizations but is not useful for code generation (but which represents a large surface area for codegen implementers to deal with).
 It also has undefined behavior (largely similar to that of C and C++) which makes some classes of optimization feasible or more powerful.

 LLVM's binary format (bitcode) was designed for temporary on-disk serialization of the IR for link-time optimization, and not for stability or compressibility (although it does have some features for both